-Chemistry students at Keene State may complete a comprehensive BS degree (which meets rigorous American Chemical Society standards) or a BA degree designed to combine with a major or minor in another subject, like biology or education.
-As a chemistry major, you can engage in independent study and research projects, travel across the country for summer research (or stay at Keene to do the same), or work in local industrial training sites in addition to your coursework.
+Chemistry students at Keene State may complete either a comprehensive BS degree or a BA degree designed to combine with a major or minor in another subject, like biology or education.

 The Chemistry BS is accredited by the Committee on Professional Training of the American Chemical Society (ACS).
 Completion of this program leads to a BS in Chemistry with American Chemical Society Certification.
 The major is generally oriented toward preparing students to become professional scientists.
 The curriculum is rigorous, but it’s flexible enough to prepare students for immediate employment, graduate study, or work in an allied profession.